The Last Day of Summer (2007 film): Plot

 The next morning, Luke is gone when A.J. and Riley wake up in the tent.
 He is sitting on a park bench crying, when Diana shows up and comforts him.
-Luke swears he's been repeating the same day, and he manages to prove a skeptical Diana by taking her to the carnival and pointing out numerous random events before they occur.
+Luke swears he's been repeating the same day, and he manages convince a skeptical Diana by taking her to the carnival and pointing out numerous random events before they occur.
 Diana sympathizes with his situation, telling him she didn't mean to scare him with her warning about friends, but was only teasing him.
 She tells him that maybe the reason he's stuck is because he needs to change his day for the better; when his crush Alice walks by and says hi to him, Diana smiles at Luke, suggesting he begin there.
 She encourages him to be ready for the approaching school year and be more confident.

 Luke confronts Meat again, this time warning him against bullying, and claiming he'll tell the whole middle school Meat's real name is Melvin if he doesn't start being nicer to people.
 Confused, Meat agrees, and leaves.
 He makes a positive effort to communicate with Mr. Molesky, a teacher for the upcoming year whom Luke has previously not done a good job making an impression with over the repeated cycle.
 He manages to admit his feelings to Alice, and she tells him she's glad they're going to be in class that year.

 When Luke and his friends are waiting backstage before the concert, Luke retrieves the Frisbee that resets the cycle.
-However, nothing happens to him; unexpectedly, he makes it to the talent show, and though their introduction is shaky, Diana encourages Luke on; Snake joins in, and soon the crowd is cheering them on.
-The boys eagerly begin their song, The Last Day of Summer.
+However, nothing happens to him.
+Luke is taken back by it and after talking to Maxine (who remembers the advice he gave her and implied to be a part of the loop) decides to perform.
+He makes it to the talent show, and though their introduction is shaky, Diana encourages Luke on; Snake joins in, and soon the crowd is cheering them on.
+The boys eagerly begin their song, "The Last Day of Summer".
 Steel Monkey's performance is received warmly.
 However, right after they finish, Luke is knocked out again, this time by a chipmunk that falls from the top of the stage.

 Luke wakes up on the first day of school, but discovers he has to stay home due to his head injury.
-A.J. and Riley visit Luke after school starts, and Luke looks ahead to school the next day.
+A.J. and Riley visit Luke after school starts, and Luke looks ahead to middle school the next day.